Opening Hours Open 7 days a week

 You can apply for ILR as a Tier 1 Entrepreneur either after 5 years residence in the UK or after 3 years residence under the accelerated route to settlement.
 You can apply for ILR as Tier 1 Entrepreneur by completing an online application form for ILR as Tier 1 Entrepreneur.
-Applicants who wish to apply for indefinite leave to remain (ILR) in the future under Tier 1 Entrepreneur visa category should ensure that they do not have excessive absences from the UK and can meet the specific Tier 1 (Entrepreneur) ILR requirements.
-An application for ILR as a Tier 1 Entrepreneur migrant can only be submitted through standard service as the Home Office UKVI do not offer Super Priority Service for ILR as a Tier 1 Entrepreneur migrant.
-An application submitted to the Home Office using standard service is normally decided by the Home Office UKVI within 3 to 6 months.
+Applicants who wish to apply for indefinite leave to remain (ILR) in the future under the Tier 1 Entrepreneur visa category should ensure they have not had excessive absences from the UK and that they can meet the specific Tier 1 (Entrepreneur) ILR requirements.
+An application for ILR as a Tier 1 Entrepreneur migrant can only be submitted through the standard service, as the Home Office UKVI does not offer Super Priority Service for this route.
+An application submitted to the Home Office using the standard service is normally decided by UKVI within 3 to 6 months.

-Premium Solicitors are specialist UK immigration solicitors and the high quality of UK visa and immigration legal services provided by our best team of fully qualified and experienced immigration solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.
+Premium Solicitors, open 7 days a week and 365 days a year, are specialist UK immigration solicitors.
+The high quality of UK visa and immigration services provided by our best team of fully qualified and experienced SRA-regulated immigration solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.

-Requirements For ILR As A Tier 1 Entrepreneur Migrant
+Requirements for ILR as a Tier 1 Entrepreneur Migrant

 • You currently have a Tier 1 (Entrepreneur) visa